fuse-box/fuse-box/docs/dynamic-import.md

 On of the standard functionality, FuseBox offers much more.
 [Quantum](/page/quantum) supports all the features listed below.

 You can start working with it already installing `2.2.0-beta.16`

+note: In order to use dynamic imports, add experimentalFeatures : true to the config.
+The option will be removed with the next major release

 ## Loading JSON

 JSON files can be loaded asynchronously